A familiar steak dish served with the classic creamy Bearnaise sauce. Great for a special supper dish or weekend treat.

 - Remove the pan from the heat, cool slightly then strain into a heatproof bowl, whisk in the egg yolks and discard the shallot mixture.

 - Set the bowl over a pan of simmering hot water.
 The bowl should sit just above the water.
-Whisk the mixture over low heat for about 5-6 minutes, or until thick and creamy, leaving a ribbon-like trail.
+Whisk the mixture over a low heat for about 5-6 minutes, or until thick and creamy, leaving a ribbon-like trail.

 - Slowly add the clarified butter, a little at a time until it becomes thick and glossy.
 Stir in the lemon juice, seasoning, cayenne and tarragon.
 Keep warm.